 The last sign of sex addiction is an effect on health.
 It is important to not that not every experience of sex addiction will include negative consequences in regards to health.
 Research has shown that excessive sexual activity can reduce libido or cause physical sexual dysfunction.
 Substance abuse is often concurrent with sex addiction in order to cope with the shame of sex addiction, stay awake for long hours of the night, or lower inhibitions.
 Drug and alcohol abuse can have a wide range of physical effects.
 When combined with the typically heart-racing adrenaline of engaging in a compulsive activity, heart attack or heart failure could result.

-If sex addiction is having a negative effect on your personal life or your health, it is time to seek help.
-Castle Craig offers residential treatment programmes with the utmost privacy and consideration toward patients.
+If you find you have problems with sex and intimacy when you are using alcohol or drugs, and this is having a negative effect on your personal life or your health, and you are struggling, it is time to seek help.
+Castle Craig offers a residential treatment programme for alcohol and drug addiction with the utmost privacy and consideration toward patients.
 We strive to restore patients to optimum health of mind, body, and spirit while renewing their sense of purpose in life.
-Creating new meaning through impactful treatments and therapies, our patients have high rates of success in recovery.
-For information, call our 24 hour free confidential phone-line: 0808 231 5861.
-From outside the UK please call: +44 1721 788 006.
+Creating new meaning through impactful treatments and therapies, our patients have high rates of success in recovery from alcohol and drug addiction.